silvacms/documentation/source/silva/contents/base.rst

   Note that to directly use this base class, you still to inherit as well of ``OFS.SimpleItem.SimpleItem`` or ``OFS.Folder.Folder`` depending if you wish a non-folderish or folderish type of content.
-You can refer to the :py:interface:`IContent` interface for more information.
+You can refer to the :py:interface:`~silva.core.interfaces.content.IContent` interface for more information.

 .. class:: Products.Silva.VersionedContent.VersionedContent

   Base class for publicly viewable versioned content.
-For each versioned content, you have to create a version content inheriting of :py:class:`Version<Products.Silva.Version.Version>`, that should be used to effectively store the content data.
-You can refer to the :py:interface:`IVersionedContent` interface for more information.
+For each versioned content, you have to create a version content inheriting of :py:class:`~Products.Silva.Version.Version`, that should be used to effectively store the content data.
+You can refer to the :py:interface:`~silva.core.interfaces.content.IVersionedContent` interface for more information.

 .. class:: Products.Silva.Version.Version

   Base class for a version of a versioned content.
-A version have no meaning if it is not associated to a versioned content, see :py:class:`VersionedContent<Products.Silva.VersionedContent.VersionedContent>`.
-  You can refer to :py:interface:`IVersion` interface for more information.
+A version have no meaning if it is not associated to a versioned content, see :py:class:`~Products.Silva.VersionedContent.VersionedContent`.
+You can refer to :py:interface:`~silva.core.interfaces.content.IVersion` interface for more information.

 .. class:: Products.Silva.Folder.Folder

   Base class for containers publicly viewable.
-Refer to the :py:interface:`IFolder` interface for more information.
+Refer to the :py:interface:`~silva.core.interfaces.content.IFolder` interface for more information.

 .. class:: Products.Silva.Publication.Publication

   Base class for publicly viewable main application container.
-Refer to the :py:interface:`IPublication` interface for more information.
+Refer to the :py:interface:`~silva.core.interfaces.content.IPublication` interface for more information.

 Registering a new content with Grok
 -----------------------------------